Timeframe

 Evaluating women’s human rights in legislation globally

-The law has the power to deliver concrete change to fulfill women’s rights, but we’ve lacked a set of global standards to assess and score laws on their ability to further women’s rights.
+The law has the power to deliver concrete change to fulfil women’s rights, but we’ve lacked a set of global standards to assess and score laws on their ability to further women’s rights.

 The Gender Legislative Index is a tool created to evaluate legislation for compatibility with women’s human rights.
 It was designed and created by Chief Investigator Ramona Vijeyarasa with collaborators Rapido Social (UTS Faculty of Engineering & Information Technology, FEIT) and the UTS Connect Intelligence Centre.